langstroth-beehive

 Emergency, Swarm, and Supercedure Cells, Oh My!

 I remember seeing the queen in our first ever hive and thinking to myself, “I’ll never find supercedure cells since I’m going to do all I can to keep her alive forever.”
-Of course, that’s not the reality of beekeeping.
+Of course, that’s not really the reality of beekeeping.

 Read More